- For Students

 - Support Us

 Sato regularly teaches translation studies, language acquisition, structure of Japanese and Japanse langauge courses at Stony Brook University.
-She serves as the Director of Asian Languages, the advisor for Teacher Certification Program for Japanese, the Director of the Pre-College Japanese Program and the Executive Director for General Affairs for the Japan Center at Stony Brook.
+She serves as the Director of Undergraduate Studies for the Dept. of Asian and Asian American Studies, the advisor for Teacher Certification Program for Japanese, the Director of the Pre-College Japanese Program and the Executive Director for General Affairs for the Japan Center at Stony Brook.
 She is an affiliated faculty of the Center for Multilingual and Intercultural Communication (MIC) and the Language Learning Resource Center (LLRC).

 - Research Support